Course Content and Outcome Guide for FP 122

 - Special Fee:

 Course DescriptionProvides fundamental knowledge relating to the field of fire prevention.
-Topics include: history and philosophy of fire prevention; organization and operation of a fire prevention division; use and application of codes and standards; plans review; fire inspections; fire and life safety education; and fire investigation.
-Prerequisites: WR 121, MTH 65 and FP 112.
+Includes history and philosophy of fire prevention; organization and operation of a fire prevention division; use and application of codes and standards; plans review; fire inspections; fire and life safety education; and fire investigation.
+Prerequisites: WR 115 and MTH 60.